miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 At rank 3 your magic now extends to bacteria, and you become able to make significant changes such as completely removing a symptom, or adding a symptom similar to what the disease already does.
 You are now functionally immune to mundane disease.

 ### Rank 4
-At rank 4 your magic extends to prions (with Homunculus magic or Entomism you gain control over parasites).
+At rank 4 your magic extends to prions (with [Homunculus-Craft] or [Entomism] you gain control over parasites).
 You can now add or remove any symptoms you've previously encountered, freely mixing and matching between the different types of disease you have access to.

 ### Rank 5
 At rank 5 you become capable of adding magical effects to the diseases you create or alter.
 Make a prion that repairs your body [Lifeweaving], a parasite that causes someone to forget you [Psychotics], a virus that causes its' victims to spontaneously combust [Firecalling].
 "It goes without saying, but do be careful with magical diseases, not only are they extremely dangerous, but they're effectively a masquerade violation waiting to happen.
 Do *NOT* let them get out of control, please...".